 - Be honest.
 Depending on the age of the child and the nature of the divorce, eventually, all kids want to know why their parents separated, as did Megan and Nate’s kids.
 Parents shouldn’t lie or avoid the conversation.
-Rather, answer only the question that the child asked in its purest form.
+Instead, answer only the question that the child asked in its purest form.
 “We divorced because we were not able to agree on key issues,” is an example.
 Regardless of the fault or innocence of either parent, blame should not be assigned.
 As a child ages, more information can be given but only if they ask.
 This is also the perfect time to reinforce the notion that the divorce had nothing to do with the child.
 “You are not responsible for the divorce,” needs to be stated as many times as possible without irritating the child.

 - Be cautious of who is introduced to the child.
 Megan moved forward with her life and begin to date again.
 However, this process is for adults only and not children.
-Kids can latch onto an adult very easily, especially when that adult is presented as safe and inviting.
+Kids can latch onto an adult very quickly, especially when that adult is presented as safe and inviting.
 If the relationship deteriorates, a child will have a hard time disconnecting with the new person.
 In some cases, this can feel like a mini-divorce.
 When the adult relationship becomes serious, introduce them as a friend first to ensure compatibility.
 Parents who continue to date someone whom the child dislikes will face defiant behavior in the future.

 - Step-parents are assistant parents.
 The word step-parent carries a negative connotation thanks to Disney movies such as Cinderella and Snow White.
 The name is also not role-specific and leads to confusion over the boundaries of parenting.
-Rather, when the term assistant parent is used, that immediately identifies precisely what the new parent’s role is in the family unit.
+Preferably, when the term assistant parent is used, that immediately identifies precisely what the new parent’s role is in the family unit.
 They are to assist the legal parent in whatever fashion is requested.
 In other words, the assistant parent does not make parenting decisions, the legal parent does.
 This simple guideline eliminates many of the frustrations of a blended family.